zwave-js/node-zwave-js/docs/api/driver.md

 This shuts down the driver, closes the serial port and saves the network information to the local cache.

+> [!WARNING]
-**Note:** Make sure to call this before your application is closed.
+> Make sure to call this before your application is closed.

 ### `sendMessage`